yongchaofan/FLTerm/docs/index.md

 ## Under The Hood

-> **Command history** is saved in %USERPROFILE%\.tinyTerm\tinyTerm.hist on Windows, $HOME/.tinyTerm/tinyTerm.hist on MacOS/Linux by default, copy tinyTerm.hist to the same folder as tinyTerm2 executable for portable use.
+> **Command history** is saved in %USERPROFILE%\.FLTerm on Windows, $HOME/.FLTerm on MacOS/Linux by default, copy .FLTerm to the same folder as FLTerm executable for portable use.
 Since the command history file is just a plain text file, user can edit the file outside of tinyTerm to put additional commands in the list for command auto-completion.
 For example put all TL1 commands in the history list to use as a dictionary.
 In addition to command history, the following lines in the .hist file are used to save settings between sessions

     ~TermSize 100x40    set terminal size to 100 cols x 40 rows ~FontFace Consolas  set font face to “Consolas” ~FontSize 18        set font size to 18
     ~LocalEdit	        Enable local edit
+    ~WindowOpacity 80	set terminal window opacity to 80%

 > **SSH know_hosts** file is stored at %USERPROFILE%\.ssh on Windows, $HOME/.ssh on MacOS/Linux.
 Password, keyboard interactive and public key are the three ways of authentication supported, when public key is used, key pairs should be copied to the same .ssh directory. id_rsa is supported by the Microsoft store version, which was compiled with winCNG crypto backend, id_rsa, id_ecdsa and id_ed25512 are supported on the apple app store version, which was compiled with openssl crypto.